|Premiere||26 September 1980|

-Ken Evans' design for PRIME TIME added magic, comedy, and whimsy to its original draft.
+Ken Evans' design added magic, comedy, and whimsy to its original draft.
 Outcomes and consequences were able to remain unspoken.
-Messages awkwardly dramatised that may have stagnated into dogma, dissolved in 'show me, don't tell me'.
+Messages awkwardly dramatised that may have stagnated into dogma were refocussed to 'show' rather than 'tell'.

 The play was staged against the backdrop of an oversized soft sculpture television screen mounted in Handspan's triangular touring booth.
 Actors and puppets were effectively drawn in and out of the screen world in their struggle to differentiate between fantasy and reality.

 PRIME TIME evolved from a Rusden State College graduate showcase and after it's further development at Handspan, toured professionally to 50 schools in the last term of 1980, and appeared at the We're On Festival1 , before its participants disbanded to follow independent post-graduate careers.

 Students at Rusden had a choice of over fifty course units in Drama and created Theatre-in-Education plays and toured them to schools in country Victoria for a couple of weeks as part of their degree.
 PRIME TIME was first developed as one of these works by its devisors, graduate classmates in 1979.